A new mom thought her cancer was a death sentence. This new therapy saved her

 “When I saw that pancreatic tumor, I thought, ‘I’m done!
 I’m done!’ ” she recalls.

 The following day, she, along with her husband, Jorge Perez, and 1-year-old son, Louis, returned home to Miami, where “the adventure” began, three weeks of desperate visits to doctors for a more specific diagnosis and a treatment plan.
-Her hope had begun to flag — one tumor alone was 10 cm — until she met Dr. Brian Slomovitz, director of gynecologic oncology at the University of Miami Health System‘s Sylvester Comprehensive Cancer Center.
+Her hope had begun to flag — one tumor alone was 10 cm — until she met Dr. Brian Slomovitz, director of gynecologic oncology at Sylvester Comprehensive Cancer Center at the University of Miami Health System.

 Valerio was diagnosed with choriocarcinoma, a rare pregnancy-related cancer that forms when cells, formerly part of the placenta, turn malignant.
 It usually starts in the uterus and spreads to other parts of the body, as did Valerio’s.